mcongrove/miata-registry/README.md

 # Miata Registry

-A community-driven database of limited edition Mazda Miatas from around the world.
-Document and preserve the history of these special vehicles while connecting with other enthusiasts.
+A community-driven project that aims to document and preserve the history of limited edition Mazda Miatas.

 ## 🚗 About

-The Miata Registry is a public platform where owners of special edition Mazda MX-5/Miata models can register and document their vehicles.
+The Miata Registry is a public platform where owners of limited edition Mazda Miatas can register and document their vehicles.
 This registry helps preserve these cars' histories and builds a valuable resource for the community.

 ## 🌟 Why Register?

--   Help preserve the history of special edition Miatas
+-   Help preserve the history of limited edition Miatas
--   Connect with other owners of rare editions
+-   Connect with other owners of limited editions
 -   Verify authenticity of limited edition models
 -   Track vehicles as they change hands over time
 -   Contribute to the community's knowledge base

 ## 🚀 Getting Started

-1. Create an account at [miataregistry.com](https://miataregistry.com)
+1. Create an account at [MiataRegistry.com](https://miataregistry.com)
 2. Add your limited edition Miata's details
 3. Connect with the community!

-## 🤝 Development
+## 🧑‍💻 Development

 To run the Miata Registry locally: